Why Conte might fancy Tottenham job

 'Maybe Spurs have offered to pay him more?'

-Conte has developed a reputation as a manager who demands money to spend on improving his squad but at Tottenham he would team up with a chairman, Daniel Levy, who has developed a reputation as a prudent businessman who is reluctant to spend the kind of sums paid by the Premier League's leading clubs.
+Conte has developed a reputation as a manager who demands money to spend on improving his squad but at Tottenham he would team up with a chairman, Daniel Levy, who has developed a reputation as a prudent businessman who is reluctant to spend the kind of fees paid by the Premier League's leading clubs.

 "The terms must have changed," former Norwich and Blackburn striker Chris Sutton told BBC Radio 5 Live's Monday Night Club, referring to Conte's aborted summer switch to Tottenham.